vtudorache/lua-msvc/README.md

 ## Advanced usage:

-One can make an independent build directory and copy there the Makefile.
+You can make an independent build directory and copy there the Makefile.
 Then from that directory, execute:

 `nmake install INSTALL_ROOT=%PATH_TO_INSTALL_ROOT% SOURCE_ROOT=%PATH_TO_SOURCE_ROOT%`

-where PATH_TO_SOURCE_ROOT must contain the path to a valid Lua source tree (containing a src directory) and PATH_TO_INSTALL_ROOT is the desired path for the installed programs.
+where the variable `%PATH_TO_SOURCE_ROOT%` must contain the path to a valid Lua source tree (containing a `src` directory) and `%PATH_TO_INSTALL_ROOT%` is the desired path for the installed programs.

-Options to build Lua library as DLL may be added in the future.
+Options to build Lua library as DLL will be added in the future.

-Enjoy.